mokupsas/demo-mvc/README.md

 # demo-mvc

-Repository for purpose of learning MVC pattern
+Repository for purpose of learning MVC pattern with PHP programing language.